XonarDG/zapisy_stredni/2022_2023/Literatura/Malý_Princ.md

 - Populární hned po vydání
 - různé adaptace
 - jde o filozofickou pohádku
-- jedno ráno pilot (vypravěč) nenašel, otevřený konec
+- jedno ráno pilot (vypravěč) nenašel, otevřený konecb

 ## Noční let

 - další dílo, o létání
+- so this is a test of NANO which seeems to be much more energy efficient then Visual Studio Code, which does make sense considering that its just a pure text file editor built-in linux.